Valley Forge: Organizational challenges

-Among the challenges befalling the Continental Army during the Valley Forge winter included poor organization.
+Poor organization was a major challenge facing the Continental Army during the Valley Forge winter.
 Two years of war, shuffling leadership, and uneven recruitment resulted in irregular unit organization and strength.
-During the Valley Forge encampment, the army was reorganized into five divisions under Major Generals Charles Lee, Marquis de Lafayette, Johan de Kalb, and William Alexander "Lord Stirling," with Brigadier General Anthony Wayne serving in place of Mifflin.
-Thanks to the widespread reorganization, unit strength and the terms of service became more standardized, improving the Continental army's efficiency.
+During the Valley Forge encampment, the army was reorganized into five divisions under Major Generals Charles Lee, Marquis de Lafayette, Johan de Kalb, and William Alexander "Lord Stirling", with Brigadier General Anthony Wayne serving in place of Mifflin.
+Unit strength and the terms of service became more standardized, improving the Continental Army's efficiency.

-Although Washington enjoyed support among enlisted soldiers, commissioned officers and congressional officials were not as enthusiastic.
-During the Valley Forge winter, Washington's detractors attacked his leadership ability in both private correspondence and in popular publications.
-One anonymous letter in January 1778 disparaged Washington.
-It read, "The proper methods of attacking, beating, and conquering the Enemy has never as yet been adapted by the Commander in [Chief]."
+Washington enjoyed support among enlisted soldiers, but some commissioned officers and congressional officials were not as enthusiastic.
+During the winter encampment at Valley Forge, Washington's detractors attacked his leadership ability in both private correspondence and in public publications.
+One anonymous letter in January 1778 disparaged Washington: "The proper methods of attacking, beating, and conquering the Enemy has never as yet been adapted by the Commander in Chief."

-While historians disagree as to the seriousness of the threat to Washington's leadership during the Valley Forge winter, the most organized of these threats (albeit loosely organized) was the so-called Conway Cabal.
+The most organized threat to Washington's leadership was the so-called Conway Cabal.
 The cabal consisted of a handful of military officers and American politicians who attempted to replace Washington with Major General Horatio Gates as the head of the Continental army.
 The movement was nominally led by Thomas Conway, a foreign Continental army general and critic of Washington's leadership.
-If the cabal ever posed any real threat to Washington's leadership, a series of leaks and embarrassing exposures in the fall and winter of 1777 and 1778 dissolved the threat.
-Thanks to the demise of the cabal, following the Valley Forge encampment George Washington's reputation in the American war effort improved.
+A series of leaks and embarrassing exposures in the fall and winter of 1777 and 1778 dissolved the cabal, and Washington's reputation improved.

 Training

-Increasing military efficiency, morale, and discipline improved the army's well-being with better supply of food and arms.
+Increasing military efficiency, morale, and discipline improved the army's well being, along with a better supply of food and arms.
 The Continental Army had been hindered in battle because units administered training from a variety of field manuals, making coordinated battle movements awkward and difficult.
 They struggled with basic formations and lacked uniformity, thanks to multiple drilling techniques taught in various ways by different officers.
-The task of developing and carrying out an effective training program fell to Baron Friedrich von Steuben, a Prussian drill master who had recently arrived from Europe.
+Baron Friedrich von Steuben, a Prussian drill master who had recently arrived from Europe, instituted a rigorous training program for the troops.

 He drilled the soldiers, improving their battle and formation techniques.
-Under Steuben's leadership, the Continentals practiced volley fire, improved maneuverability, standardized their march paces, exercised skirmishing operations, and drilled bayonet proficiency.
-These new efforts to train and discipline the army also improved morale among the soldiers more generally.
+Under Steuben's leadership, the Continentals practiced volley fire, improved their maneuverability, standardized their march paces, exercised skirmishing operations, and drilled bayonet proficiency.
+These new efforts to train and discipline the army also improved morale among the soldiers.